FarmBot-Docs/farmbot-express/v1.1/assembly/attach-the-z-axis.md

 ![y axis belt pulley routing](_images/y_axis_belt_pulley_routing.png)

-Attach another **belt clip** to the other end of the **main beam**, again ensuring the tab is on the same side of the main beam as the cross-slide plate.
+Attach another [[belt clip]] to the other end of the [[gantry main beam]], again ensuring the tab is on the same side of the main beam as the cross-slide plate.
 Using the same method as before, secure the loose end of the belt to the second belt clip.

 {%
 include callout.html